aminakodzaga/operating-systems/README.md

 **4. -l:** *Only use quotations that are longer than the -n length, or 160 characters if -n is not supplied.*

-**5. -n:** *[length] Override the length used by -l and -s to determine whether a message is "long" or "short" (default 160 characters).*

-**6. -s:** *Only utilize quotations that are less than the length supplied by -n, or 160 characters if -n is not specified.*
+**5. -s:** *Only utilize quotations that are less than the length supplied by -n, or 160 characters if -n is not specified.*

-**7.-w:** *Wait a certain amount of time before terminating; this is important in instances when a fortune must be read before the screen is cleared.*
+**6.-w:** *Wait a certain amount of time before terminating; this is important in instances when a fortune must be read before the screen is cleared.*

 ``` vfork```